OUR MISSION, OUR HISTORY

 - the removal of immunity shields for officers and agencies to ensure they do not violate their own pursuit and response call policies.

 We advocate tougher, consistent penalties for fleeing drivers by pushing for legislation to make fleeing and eluding the police a felony punishable with mandatory prison time.
 We support civil forfeiture of the fleeing driver’s vehicle.
+It is understood that not all vehicles belong to the fleeing driver.

 We support innocent victims of pursuits and response calls.
-We provide bereaved families and injured victims empathy and advice.
+We provide bereaved families and injured victims with empathy and advice.

 The Safer Way Award® annually recognizes law enforcement officers who think “outside the box” to avoid triggering pursuits when apprehending suspects, executing arrest warrants, conducting traffic checkpoints, or engaging in other operations that target law violators who might flee.
 We also recognize departments who put in place sound policies and practices along with effective training programs.